Predictable iOS now compatible with eye-tracking with the Hiru from IrisBond

-Therapy Box has a track record in working alongside world-leading universities in research projects that involve speech, language and cognition.
+Therapy Box has a track record of working alongside world-leading universities in research projects that involve speech, language and cognition.
 The team works across technical and commercial roles in large multidisciplinary health technology projects leading to commercialisation.
-It has worked with the University of Sheffield, University of Reading, UCL, Newcastle University, Bristol University, IIT, Queen Mary University.
+It has worked with the University of Sheffield, University of Reading, UCL, Newcastle University, IIT, Queen Mary University.

 "What a beautiful concept.
 It’s something we don’t often think of.
 Founded by someone dealing directly in the field who recognized the advantages digital could bring.
 We often suffice with ‘adequate’ - any voice will do.
 But this focuses on the person and their own voice.
 Technology should adapt to let humans be humans, not vice-versa.”